Khalq: The Parcham Government and Soviet invasion (December 1979 – April 1989)

 Khalqi-Parchami differences began to rend the military as Khalqi leaders, fearful that the Parchamis retained their cellular organization within the military, mounted massive purges of Parchamis.
 Thanks to Amin's efforts in the 1970s, the officer corps consisted largely of Khalqis.
-The Army was also not immune to antigovernment sentiment.
-Soldiers began to desert and mutiny.
-Herat was the site of an uprising in March 1979 in which a portion of the town's military garrison joined.
-The rebels butchered Soviet citizens as well as Khalqis.
+However following his overthrow many of the politically reliable Khalqi officers mutinied against the newly installed Parchamite Barbrak Karmal and his Soviet sponsors.

-The purging of Parchamis had left the military forces so dominated by Khalqis that the Soviets had no choice but to rely upon Khalqi officers to rebuild the army.
+As a result of the previous purging of Parchamis from the Armed Forces which had been already dominated by Khalqis before the purge, the Soviets had no choice but to rely upon Khalqi officers to rebuild the army.
 Khalq officers and men expressed bitterness over the preferential treatment given their Parcham rivals by the Parcham dominated regime.
 Disaffected Khalqis often assisted the Mujahideen.
 Khalqis in the armed forces often accused their Parchami officers of using them as cannon fodder and complained that young Parchami men were exempted from compulsory military service.
 A show of this was that, in 1980, at the April military parade celebrating the Saur Revolution, many Tank Corps continued to display the Red Flag of Khalq, instead of the new national flag adopted by Babrak Karmal.

 There were also further differences within Khalq between the loyalists of Taraki and those of Amin.
-Asadullah Sarwari and Sayed Mohammad Gulabzoy were part of the pro-Taraki group, calling itself the "principled Khalqis".
+Asadullah Sarwari and Sayed Mohammad Gulabzoy were part of a pro-Taraki military clique, calling itself the "principled Khalqis".
 They clashed heads several times with the government of Karmal.